StructuredCS/awesome-database-design-problems/README.md

 This repository aggregates problems from textbooks, university assignments, industry-inspired scenarios, and original case studies.
 The goal is to provide a practical, structured way to master relational database design, beyond simple SQL queries and into thoughtful schema modeling.
 Whether you're preparing for interviews, teaching a course, studying for a class, or just trying to improve your data modeling skills, this collection is here to help.

+Each problem comes with a sample solution, often in the form of an ER diagram that adopts the Crow's Foot notation.
+Why Crow's Foot?
+Because it is widely recognized and provides a clear, visual representation of entities, attributes, and relationships in a database schema.

 ## 🎯 Who This Is For

 - 🧑‍🎓 Computer science and software engineering students